 Single-cell and computational biology

-Until recently, molecular fingerprints were generated by profiling of gene expression levels from bulk populations of millions of input cells.
+Previously, molecular fingerprints were generated by profiling gene expression levels from bulk populations of millions of input cells.
 These ensemble-based approaches meant that the expression value for each gene was an average of its expression across a population of input cells.
-However, there exist many biological questions where bulk measures of gene expression are insufficient.
-For instance, during early development there are only a small number of cells, each of which can have a distinct function and role.
-Moreover, many cancers are polyclonal, where each clone has a distinct expression profile; these clones are typically difficult to dissect experimentally.
-Finally, ensemble measures do not provide insights into the stochastic nature of gene expression.
-In these, and other settings, assaying gene expression at the single-cell level represents a powerful tool for biological discovery.
+However, there are many biological questions where bulk measures of gene expression are insufficient.
+During early development, for example, there are only a small number of cells, each of which can have a distinct function and role.

-Critically, recent experimental advances, in particular single-cell RNA-sequencing (scRNA-seq) have greatly improved the high-throughput generation of cDNA libraries from the poly-adenylated fraction of mRNA molecules within a single cell. scRNA-seq can be applied to assay the individual transcriptomes of large numbers of cells isolated via microfluidics or other microwell-plate-based techniques.
-The combination of a large number of cells and high-throughput profiling of gene expression (and other omics measurements) at the single-cell level is crucial for answering many biologically relevant questions and provides an opportunity for new discoveries in important areas of biology (Figure 1).
+Recent experimental advances, in particular in single cell RNA-sequencing (scRNAseq), have greatly improved the high-throughput generation of cDNA libraries from the poly-adenylated fraction of mRNA molecules within a single cell. scRNAseq can be applied to assay the individual transcriptomes of large numbers of cells.
+The combination of large numbers of cells with high-throughput profiling of gene expression (and other ‘omics’ measurements) at the single cell level allows us to answer many new biological questions.